How I transformed a static dashboard

 The Problem

-Users weren't convinced the platform was worth paying for
+Users abandoned the platform for Excel,

 Although 45.2% of MAU use the product on any given day, they were not actively engaging with it.
 Average engagement time per user is less than 5min, and most users only visited 20% of the dashboard pages.
 Users left the platform to do their work.
 The experience fell short of what users would expect from a paid product.